julienrf/scala-lessons/course/slides/polymorphism.md

 def stringIdentity(s: String): String = s
 ~~~

-> - How to write a general `identity` function that works with any type?
+> - How to write a general `identity` method that works with any type?

-## Polymorphic Functions
+## Polymorphic Methods

 Look at the type signatures of `intIdentity`, `boolIdentity` and `stringIdentity`: